- Top Marketing Agencies in San Diego - November 23, 2023

 It sucks when Google doesn’t reward you for your hard work and customers don’t buy your product.
 Only 9% of all small businesses ever reach $1 million in revenue — and many more go bankrupt every year.
 The internet is tough.

-In the vast sea of marketing tactics, there are a ton of ways to get customers and leads on the internet.
+In the vast sea of marketing tactics, there are a ton of ways to get customers and generate leads on the internet.
 But the most profitable-from-day-one strategy is SEO.
 SEO is the way we’ve been able to turn Growth Marketing Pro into the largest growth marketing blog on the internet.
 And it’s the unlock that’s helped produce nearly a million dollars a year in passive income for my partner, Hailey and me.

 How do we do it so repeatably and consistently?

 Over 10 years we’ve distilled SEO down to just a couple of key components.
 Those components have helped us rank in the top few results on Google for some of the most competitive keywords on the internet.